 Most of the time I would shadow my dad as he moved methodically along the tables, only occasionally veering off by myself, not daring to touch anything for fear that a vendor would perceive this as interest and try to whittle down my resolve.
 I knew nothing about cameras, but there were plenty of other noteworthy objects, and it was clear to me that my dad was an authority on their value as well.
 It seemed that his system of determination relied on one of two factors: 1) Is it rare?
 2) Does it have personality?
 I did not have enough experience to judge the former, so that left me with the latter “test,” which struck me as equally impossible to decide, like a word problem on a math quiz.
 Sometimes my tastes aligned with my dad’s, but other times I missed the mark, and while my dad was never unfairly outspoken about why he did not think the bejewelled My Little Pony or the crushed cow-plop of a velvet hat were worthy of attention, I felt his disapproval all the same.
 This disapproval was directed solely at the object in question and never at me personally (although maybe playfully at my judgement) but, being the sensitive and devout people pleaser that I was, I learned quickly to share my opinions with caution and, to a degree, to keep them tucked away from myself.
 The approach had its benefits; wandering among musty, unfamiliar objects that you have no intention of buying, and with only a vague and distant notion of whether you even like them, is a peaceful, somewhat spiritual experience.
 You start to accept it all without desire.
 You want nothing; reject nothing.

-In 2010, I got married, graduated from university, and became pregnant with my first child.
+In 2010, I got married, graduated from college, and became pregnant with my first child.
 At the age of twenty-four, it seemed that I was hurdling into adulthood as fast I could, and with complete disregard for my own sense of purpose.
 Pregnancy was hard on my body and, as a cruel addition, I somehow contracted a painful and debilitating intestinal parasite that had me awake throughout the night with cramps that my body has so far only matched in the throes of unmedicated childbirth.
 However, because I had not yet experienced childbirth, and was apparently inept at describing my agony, my doctors dismissed the problem as first-time pregnancy jitters.
 I did not get validation for my pain until much later, when a strapping young football player in my town contracted the same illness and was floored by it.
-I remember a nurse in the maternity ward relaying the story to me, emphasising how tough this young man was, but how the pain in his stomach was so bad it had him literally “crying for his mother.”
+I remember a nurse in the maternity ward relaying the story to me, emphasizing how tough this young man was, but how the pain in his stomach was so bad it had him literally “crying for his mommy.”

 “You weren’t kidding, huh?” the nurse said to me.